opendatasoft/ods-documentation-landing-page/ods-tutorial/source/tutorials/dashboard/index.rst

 .. rst-class:: block-step

-    15 _ Save your page and click the Open page button: there is now a table visualization in our page!
+    15 + :tutorial-keycap:`Save` your page and click the Open page button: there is now a table visualization in our page!

 [screenshot content page with table view embedded]